davemoore22/sorcery/README.md

 An open source remake of Wizardry 1,2,3 (and 5) with infinite Dungeon Adventures, and (optional) modern CRPG conveniences!
 I'm aiming to release it by the end of the year.
-Its coded using C++17/20(ish) and SFML.
+Its coded using C++20 and SFML.
+Whilst eventually it will be fully 3D, I need to learn OpenGL in the meantime, and thus initially the dungeons will be in 2D view.

-Nowhere near complete or even playable yet!
+Its nowhere near complete or even playable yet!
 Visit back regularily for updates.

 ## What can you do?